SUP11City Version: 2020-1, 21 jan 2020, REV HS

 - Teams can substitute 2 paddlers between stages.

 - Starting procedure 5 day tour and race

 The start will occur in separate groups.
 The organization has the right to combine starts of different racing groups.

 Each start has the following signals:

 - Start (loud signal)

+The starting line is made up of 2 buoys.
 The body of the paddler may not cross the starting line 1 minute prior to the start.